Conscious-TechHub/Burpsuite-Pro/README.md

     Select java 8 language

-    Than Copy and Past Request and Respons To Verify Cartifiact
+    Than Copy and Past Request and Respons To Verify Certificate

     Setup Proxy By " Foxy Proxy "

-    Verify Cartificate to use proxy
+    Verify Certificate to use proxy

-# Scren Short
+# Screen Short